-Projects allow you to organize your work based on how you intend to use the Twitter API, so you can effectively manage your access to the API, and monitor your usage.
-Each Project contains an App, with which you can generate the credentials required to use the Twitter API.
-You’ll need to create a Project to use v2 endpoints.
+Projects allow you to organize your work based on how you intend to use the Twitter API, so you can effectively manage your access to the API and monitor your usage.
+Each Project can contain an App, with which you can generate authentication credentials (keys and tokens).

 Creating a Project

-To create a Project, click on “New Project” in your dashboard or the Projects & Apps page.
-You’ll only be able to see this option if you don’t already have a Project.
-You will be prompted to create a Project name, description, use case description, and asked to set up or connect an App.
+To create a Project, click on “New Project” in your dashboard or the Projects & Apps page within the developer portal.
+You’ll only be able to see this option if you haven’t already created a Project.
+You will be prompted to create a Project name, description, and use case.
+You will also be asked to create a new App or connect an existing standalone App.

 Creating or Connecting an App for your Project

-If your Project doesn’t yet have an App, you can click on the Project name in the dashboard to create a new App or select an existing App to connect your Project to.
-The App is where you can generate an API key and API secret key, as well as an access token and access token secret.
+If your Project doesn’t include an App, you can add one by clicking on the Project name in the dashboard.
+From there, you can either create a new App or select an existing standalone App to connect to your Project.
+The App is where you can generate your authentication keys and tokens, including the API Key and API Secret, Access Token and Access Token Secret, and Bearer Token.

 Editing a Project

 Standalone Apps are Apps that exist outside of the Project structure.
-These Apps can connect to v1.1, Labs, or Premium endpoints but can’t connect to v2 endpoints.
+The authentication credentials associated with these standalone Apps can make successful requests to Twitter API v1.1, Twitter API premium, Twitter Ads API, or Labs endpoints, but will fail when trying to make requests to the Twitter API v2 endpoints.

-If you previously created an app, they will be visible in the “Standalone Apps” section, under Projects & Apps.
-You can continue to have up to ten Apps in total, including the one connected to your Project.
-If you already have a Project with an associated App, you can create up to nine additional standalone Apps.
+If you created an App before we announced the new Twitter API v2 in August 2020, they will be visible in the “Standalone Apps” section of the developer portal under Projects & Apps.
+You can have up to ten Apps in total, including those that are connected to your Project.

 If you’re part of a team account, you will see the Apps that you own under Standalone Apps.
-If a teammate owns an App that’s part of a Project, you will see the App name and owner’s info, but you cannot view or change it’s details, or access or regenerate its keys.
-You should contact the App owner to learn more about or make changes to that App.
-If you are the owner of an App in a Project, you can view and edit it as you can with any other App.
+If a teammate owns an App that’s part of a Project, you will be able to see the App’s name and owner’s info, but you will not be able to change its settings, access its keys and tokens, or regenerate its keys and tokens.
+You should contact the App owner to make any changes to their App.